makuharistudio/data-visualisation-datasets/International Marketplace sales/README.md

 ### 9 Re-apply Step 5-7 to realign the Orderline IDs (added 14/01/2022)

-The orderline ID assignment in an earlier Step 5-7 needs to be re-run as it had a depedency on the Customer ID, and Step 8 has shuffled them.
+The orderline ID assignment in an earlier Step 5-7 needs to be re-run as it had a dependency on the Customer ID, and Step 8 has shuffled them.

  - Connection: International Marketplace